But what does being innovative really mean?

 It’s all about thinking outside the box, creative problem solving and pushing boundaries.

 But that doesn’t mean you need to push every boundary there is.
 That can get overwhelming quickly.
-If several areas of your firm need an innovative spark, start with one, be purposeful and focused.
+If several areas of your firm need an innovative spark, start with one and be purposeful and focused.

 As your firm’s leader, it’s important you understand how innovation will help drive your firm’s success.
 That way, you can lead from the front, carving a path for your team to follow.